 You'll find every kind of sausage under the sun at West Side Market: fresh, smoked, double-smoked, Polish, Hungarian, you name it.
 There are 100 stalls sprawling throughout this spacious market hall: butchers, bakers, fishmongers, cheese-makers, and sellers of spice and rice.
 Enjoying continuous usage since its construction in 1912, the beautiful barrel-shaped building has been repeatedly renovated and improved and has the airy feel of an aircraft hangar.

-The actual house where A Christmas Story was filmed is now open to the public year-round.
-Fans of the nostalgic 1983 holiday film will appreciate that the interior has been fully restored to its original cinematic splendor and is an exact replica of Ralphie's cozy 1940’s family home.
-The museum directly across the street features original props such as Randy's overstuffed snowsuit, and the toys from the store where Ralphie saw the Red Ryder Carbine Action 200-shot Range Model air rifle of his dreams.
+The house where A Christmas Story was filmed is now open year-round to the public.
+Fans of the nostalgic 1983 holiday film will appreciate that the interior has been restored to its original cinematic splendor and is a replica of Ralphie's cozy 1940s family home.
+The museum directly across the street features original props such as Randy's overstuffed snowsuit and the toys from the store where Ralphie saw the Red Ryder Carbine Action 200-shot Range Model air rifle of his dreams.
 Just don't shoot your eye out, kid.

 According to local legend, John D. Rockefeller funded the construction of "Cleveland's Crystal Palace" because he wanted to shop indoors.
 The 140-year-old shopping complex, with its two nine-story towers and five-story arcade enclosed under an enormous glass skylight, was modeled on the opulent Galleria Vittorio Emanuele II in Milan.
-The strikingly beautiful structure has two stories of shopping and restaurants to explore.
-You can even book a few nights here, if you fancy -- the top floors are now a hotel.
+The magnificent structure has two stories of shopping and restaurants to explore.
+You can even book a few nights here if you fancy -- the top floors are now a hotel.

 The Percy Skuy Collection on the History of Contraception showcases the desperate, dangerous, often painful lengths people have gone to over the centuries, all in the name of preventing pregnancy.
 Here, you'll find Casanova's handwritten advice for his lovers to insert a lemon after doing the deed with him.
 Other "contraceptives" include beaver testicles, Goodyear tire rubber, spider carcasses, and mule ear wax.